Mission to Zyxx: Episode structure

-Podcast episodes are about 30 minutes, edited down from an initial 60-90 minute recording.
+Podcast episodes are about 30 minutes, edited down from an initial 60–90 minute recording.
 Each episode opens with an opening crawl narration by Jeremy Crutchley.
 As the story progresses, the narration changes to reflect the happenings of the Zyxx Quadrant, the Tremillion Sector, and the entire galaxy.
-The series introduction for the first season is: The period of civil war has ended.
-The rebels have defeated the evil Galactic Monarchy and established the harmonious Federated Alliance.
-It’s totally less evil.
-Now to restore diplomatic relations between systems, the Federated Alliance has deployed teams of ambassadors throughout the galaxy.
-The Alliance’s newest recruit, a young farm boy named Pleck Decksetter steps aboard the starship Bargarean Jade to embark on his first diplomatic mission: a MISSION.
-TO.
-ZYXX!
 The show also occasionally releases live episodes set in previous eras/seasons.

+Each episode typically follows a similar structure: the crew interacts before Nermut calls to give them a new diplomatic mission.
+Arriving on their assigned planet, the crew encounters a denizen (played by a guest) who is part of a problem in need of solving.
+The characters then work together to solve the problem, though they often fail in their overall missions.
+Back onboard Bargie, the crew debriefs with Nermut.
+Every episode ends with the Bargarean Jade rocketing through space.
+The penultimate episode of each season focuses on a different group of characters from the normal crew, allowing listeners a different perspective on events in the Zyxx universe before the season finale.

 Advertising breaks

 Like many podcasts, Mission to Zyxx generates revenue through sponsored advertisements in the form of advertising breaks.
 This podcasts is unusual, however, as these are done by the voice actors or guests as minor characters from the show, delivered in-character.
 The ad breaks are canon, consistent with the show's characterizations and events, occasionally delivering minor plot points or foreshadowing for the main storyline.